lfernandez79/amplifyapp/README.md

     - Add a note and image
     - Delete an account by click on delete button

-This note app it was created by following AWS tutorial.
-I got my hands wet using Amplify lavereging my existing front-end skillset to add cloud functionality into  application such as auth, data, analytics, push notifications, and more.

 ### What I learn:
       - AWS Amplify